-[Section 109I inserted by No. 35 of 2003 s.
+[Section 109I inserted: No. 35 of 2003 s.
 161.]

 109J.
 Reports on and inquiries into RWWA

 (1) Where the Commission thinks fit, the Commission may report to the Minister and make recommendations as to any action that the Commission considers should be taken under section 109K.